meriton-s/taig-research-log/log/Open Problems in Technical AI Governance.md

 evaluate deployed ai systems by analyzing past harm patterns, tracing influence paths (like content → belief → behavior), and identifying early-warning signs
 borrow from public health / epidemiology mindset: regular monitoring, early detection, targeted intervention
+# 7
+## 7.2 deployment corrections
+### summary
+sometimes deployed models turn out to be flawed — they do stuff nobody expected, or get fine-tuned into something worse when that happens, we need ways to respond fast and with minimal collateral damage

+one option is what they call “deployment corrections” — interventions made after the model is live could be user limits, usage caps, disabling features, restricting use cases, or full shutdown

+but none of these are easy:
+- shutdown is disruptive — what happens to systems that rely on the model?
+- changing the model breaks stability + backward compatibility
+- we need ways to fix problems without breaking everything else

+lots of open questions here — especially on the technical side, not just governance

+types of deployment corrections (from o’brien et al.)
+- user-based restrictions — block or throttle access for specific users or user groups (e.g. if a certain actor is misusing the model)
+- access frequency limits — rate-limit queries or reduce throughput under certain conditions
+- capability or feature restrictions — disable parts of the model or cut off specific functionality (e.g. tool use, image generation, code output)
+- use case restrictions — prohibit certain applications entirely, even if the model could technically support them
+- model shutdown — full deactivation, temporary or permanent, if risks can't be mitigated

+### my thoughts
+- oh they’re actually writing about how shutting down a deployed system is a risk in itself — love that
+- i remember thinking about this after the whole youtube + flat-earthers situation a few years back
+sometimes pulling the plug *is* harm, especially if people rely on the system (even if it’s flawed)

 ---
+# 8 Ecosystem Monitoring
+## 8.1 clarification of associated risks

+### summary
+ai is moving fast, and governance needs to keep up that means staying aware of what’s happening across the whole ecosystem — who’s building what, how they’re connected, what trends are emerging

+this kind of situational awareness (aka ecosystem monitoring) helps decision-makers
+- make better calls
+- see trouble coming
+- spot leverage points before stuff breaks

+- to govern ai well, we need a clear picture of what the actual risks are
+- that’s how you decide what to prioritize, where to put effort, and how urgent things are

+- but: we still don’t have good enough threat models
+- there’s been a lot of work on risk taxonomies, but we need better tools for understanding how things can go wrong, not just what can go wrong

+### my thoughts
+there should be stats on actual incidents or shifts caused by ai, right? or even just patterns of change that might be linked to ai — not necessarily confirmed harm, just signals

+ ## 8.2 Prediction of Future Developments and Impacts
+### summary
+- governance needs foresight — if we know where ai is going, we can act early instead of playing catch-up
+- this means tracking trends, making decent guesses, and knowing which predictions to actually trust

+- current work measures stuff like compute and algo progress — that’s a start
+- but we could also track how ai gets used across industries, or test how well past forecasts did

+- another challenge: figuring out a system’s impact before it’s deployed
+- that’s hard — but maybe possible with better threat models + safe ways to simulate outcomes without breaking things in the real world

+Open Problems:
+ Measuring and extrapolating from empirical trends.
+Existing work has aimed to empirically measure trends in training compute (Sevilla et al., 2022) and algorithmic progress (Ho et al., 2024), among others (Epoch, 2023).
+Future work could aim to extend this effort by quantifying other trends that have not yet been addressed, such as usage patterns of AI in different industries, or assessing the accuracy of predictions based on the extrapolation of observed trends.

+### my thoughts
+hmm… this section is about predicting what might happen in society by looking at current system-level trends.
+compute is one stable handle — sure — but it’s not the only one

+we could also measure *engagement* — how widely and deeply people use ai in daily life
+i'm especially curious about how this plays out cross-domain — like, are everyday users using the same models across work, school, hobbies?

+this probably affects risk profiles too — especially for malicious use.
+if a tool becomes familiar and accessible, odds are higher someone will use it for something shady
+not necessarily because it’s built for that — just because it’s *there*